-- Recommend to the Board appointments to membership of the Board in accordance with the approved policies and standards; the Committee ensures that no person who has been previously convicted of any offense affecting honor or honesty is nominated for such membership. - Annual review of the suitability of skills available to the Board and, where relevant, the identification of the set of skills and capabilities required to enhance the performance of the Board, including the time that a Director should reserve for this responsibility. - Review the structure of the Board and, where needed, recommend changes. - Assess Board performance so as to establish strengths and weaknesses and make recommendations to the Board accordingly. - Ensure on an annual basis the independence of the independent members and the absence of any conflict of interest in case a Board member also acts as a member of the Board of Directors of another company. - Approve the compensation of top executives. - Determine clear policies regarding the indemnities and remunerations of the Board members and top executives; in laying down such policies, the standards related to performance shall be followed. - Supervise the development of a compensation policy for submission to the Board for approval.
+- honesty is nominated for such membership. - this responsibility. - Review the structure of the Board and, where needed, recommend changes. - accordingly. - case a Board member also acts as a member of the Board of Directors of another company. - Approve the compensation of top executives. - laying down such policies, the standards related to performance shall be followed. - Supervise the development of a compensation policy for submission to the Board for approval.